anitkhan233/javascriptatio/Ball Move With Arrow Keys/ReadMe.md

 ```
 2. The script will detect when the Left, Right, Up, Down Arrow Keys are pressed and will move the ball element accordingly
 3. Javascript Animation has been added
+4. A video of running the program has been added